PCB Assembly Rework

 Reworking and/or Replacing a BGA

-However, so that the PCB is not thermally shocked, the rework process begins with preheating the circuit board.
-Once the PCB itself has been preheated, just enough extra heat is applied to the BGA to flow the solder underneath it, and then the BGA is removed from the PCB.
+However, so that the PCB is not thermally shock, the rework process begins with preheating the circuit board.
+Once the PCB itself has preheat, just enough extra heat is apply to the BGA to flow the solder underneath it, and then the BGA is remove from the PCB.

-If the BGA is to be reused, it has to be re-balled; the old solder is removed, and then new balls or spheres are attached to the BGA.
+If the BGA is to be reuse, it has to be re-ball; the old solder is remove, and then new balls or spheres are attach to the BGA.

 Only after the reworked printed circuit board is cleaned and inspected is it ready for shipment.